 Use the WAN Settings screen if you have already configured the Quick Setup Wizard section and you would like to change your Internet connection type.
-The WAN Settings screen allows to specify the type of WAN port connect you want to establish with your ISP.
-The WAN settings offer the following selections for the router's WAN port, Dynamic IP, Static IP Address, PPPoE, PPTP, L2TP, Telstra Big Pond, DNS and DDNS.
+The WAN Settings screen allows you to specify the type of WAN port connect you want to establish with your ISP.
+In the WAN Settings screen you can also specify the router to act as a Bridge.
+The WAN settings offer the following selections for the router's WAN port, Dynamic IP, PPPoE, PPTP, Static IP Address, L2TP, Telstra Big Pond, DNS and DDNS.

-Parameters Description 2.2.1 Dynamic IP address Your ISP will automatically give you an IP address 2.2.2 Static IP address Your ISP has given you an IP address already 2.2.3 PPPoE Your ISP requires PPPoE connection.
+Parameters Description 2.2.1 Dynamic IP Your ISP will automatically give you an IP address 2.2.2 Static IP address Your ISP has given you an IP address already 2.2.3 PPPoE Your ISP requires PPPoE connection.
 2.2.4 PPTP Your ISP requires you to use a Point-to-Point Tunneling Protocol (PPTP) connection.
 2.2.5 L2TP Your ISP requires L2TP connection.
 2.2.6 Telstra Big Pond Your ISP requires Telstra Big Pond connection.
-2.2.7 DNS You can specify a DNS server that you wish to use

-2.2.8 DDNS

-You can specify a DDNS server that you wish to use and configure the user name and password provided by you DDNS service provider.
+2.2.7 DNS You can specify a DNS server that you wish to use 2.2.8 DDNS You can specify a DDNS server that you wish to use and configure the user name and password provided by you DDNS service provider.

-Once you have made a selection, click More Configuration> at the bottom of the screen and proceed to the manual's relevant sub-section
+Once you have made a selection, click <More Configuration> at the bottom of the screen and proceed to the manual's relevant sub-section